LesFerch/RightClickTools/RightClickTools-Extended-Summary.md

 - **More Tools** allows for more than 16 tools to be in the right-click menu, but still work without having to add a context menu handler.
 User-specified programs and scripts may be added to this menu by editing the MoreTools.ini file.

-- **launcher** mode opens when RightClickTools.exe is run without any arguments (i.e. double-click it).
+- **Launcher** mode opens when RightClickTools.exe is run without any arguments (i.e. double-click it).
 This provides a portable option to run any of the tools without having to add them to the right-click context menu.
 User-specified programs and scripts may be added to this menu by editing the Launcher.ini file.